Set Up Single Sign-On

 Once enabled can users only connect via SSO?

-How can I troubleshoot if a user cannot sign in via the IDP?
+How can I troubleshoot if a user cannot sign in via the IdP?

 When a user attempts to sign in to Visier via SSO, and is unsuccessful, there are two potential outcomes.

-If the user is redirected to a generic Visier page requesting the user’s username and password, the request was passed on to Visier successfully via the IDP, but the SAML contents do not match what Visier expects.
+If the user is redirected to a generic Visier page requesting the user’s username and password, the request was passed on to Visier successfully via the IdP, but the SAML contents do not match what Visier expects.
 For example, the NameID sent does not match a user’s username in Visier, or the certificate or issuer sent does not match the expected values defined in Visier.

-If the user encounters an error, or is redirected to a non-Visier landing page, the issue is on the IDP-side.
-Either the user is not configured to allow access to Visier (in the wrong user group) or an incorrect Login URL was entered in Visier to support IDP-initiated connections.
+If the user encounters an error, or is redirected to a non-Visier landing page, the issue is on the IdP-side.
+Either the user is not configured to allow access to Visier (in the wrong user group) or an incorrect Login URL was entered in Visier to support IdP-initiated connections.